Icinga/icinga-doc/markdown/de/sample-cgi.md

 # ESCAPE HTML TAGS
 # This option determines whether HTML tags in host and service
-# status output is escaped in the web interface.
-If enabled,
 # your plugin output will not be able to contain clickable links.

 escape_html_tags=1